SlaviMandazhiev/physics-constrained-wear-nn/README.md

 # Physics-Constrained Neural Network for Tool Wear Prediction

 A two-stage pipeline for predicting tool flank wear (VB) during CNC turning from force sensor signals.
-The model enforces monotonically increasing wear by construction using a physics-constrained architecture with phase-aware loss terms.
+The model enforces monotonically increasing wear by construction using a physics-constrained architecture with wear-curve phase-aware loss terms.

 For a full explanation of the methodology, signal processing, model architecture, and results, see the project report (PDF).